-On day three we started off by walking down to south street seaport.
+On day three of our NYC trip, we started off by walking down to south street seaport.
 Here there are restaurants and tourist spots along the water.
 But we went to check out the discounted ticket spot.
 A small store front TKTS shows you what broadway shows have discounts for same day tickets.
 Several of the more expensive multi-tony award winning musicals we wanted to see were on the board.

 We asked about prices and were quoted the best seats for the best prices.
-Luke decided then to surprise me and bought us tickets for The King and I as a early birthday present.
+L decided then to surprise me and bought us tickets for The King and I as a early birthday present.

 The seats were front and center 7 rows back from the orchestra, and we got them 40% off, which means we paid what it would have cost for one of us to get that seat regularly.

 After, we went back to our hotel to strategize our downtown tour.
 We bought a group-on online that gave us a discount for a hop-on-hop off uptown, downtown, and a night double decker bus tour for one day.